blackcub3s/MSc-FinalThesis/README.md

         https://github.com/blackcub3s/MSc-FinalThesis/blob/3cfe02d11977db9d5d736267c5d6f6114fe82039/DataAnalysis/inContext/DADES_PREPROCESSADES_FINALS/b.%20analisisfinal.py#L48-L243

-        The most important inclusion criteria within that function was how I decided to filter out the subjects who would not convert to alzheimer(see footnote to understand the reasoning [^6] I followed).
+        The most important inclusion criteria within that function was how I decided to filter out the subjects who would not convert to Alzheimer's (see the footnote to understand the reasoning [^6] I followed).
 I ended up choosing the criterion of considering those who wouldn't turn to alzheimer's (MCI-nc) as those subjects who hadn't turn to alzheimers in a time period t such that:

-            ```math
-            t > μ + n*ρ
+        $ t > μ + n*ρ $
-            ```

         Where